Oxyrhynchus Papyri

 Oxyrhynchus Papyri are currently housed in institutions all over the world.
-A substantial number are housed in the Sackler Library at Oxford University.
+A substantial number are housed in the Bodleian Art Library at Oxford University.
 There is an online table of contents briefly listing the type of contents of each papyrus or fragment.

 Administrative texts

-Administrative documents assembled and transcribed from the Oxyrhynchus excavation so far include:
+Administrative documents assembled and transcribed from the Oxyrhynchus excavation encompass a wide variety of legal matters, such as marriages, employment contracts, and censuses.
+Some of the more notable papyri transcribed so far include: